• Menu

 Then all I had to do was snip the heads of some of the flowers and shred petals off the rest and we were ready to go.
 We soon found out that the flatter the flower, the easier it was to stick onto the contact paper.
 I had hoped to collect flowers from our garden for this activity, but we just didn’t have enough ready to keep all three of my kids happy.

 The first thing that struck us when we sat down to do the activity was the strong scent of the flowers.
 This provided a lovely relaxing element to the activity which really helped my kids to concentrate and focus on the activity.
-In fact, I have not seen the three of them work so quietly together on a a project in a while.
+In fact, I have not seen the three of them work so quietly together on a project in a while.

 Explore symmetry by making a beautiful symmetrical butterfly mosaic.
 Perfect for a butterfly unit of study or just for fun!